What is stress?

 Why it’s important to manage stress in pregnancy

-When you manage stress, your pregnancy is likely to be a more positive experience overall.
+Also, when you manage stress, your pregnancy is likely to be a more positive experience overall.

 If you have life stresses under control and stress management strategies in place during pregnancy, you might also be able to cope better with new stresses after birth.
 These new stresses include lack of sleep and the challenges of looking after a newborn.
 And for some new mums, they include the after-effects of a difficult birth and other complications.